 Common in homes built in the 20th century, black mastic was used as an adhesive for ceramic tile, linoleum, and other flooring materials.
 When you remove that floor covering to make way for new flooring, you may encounter the mastic and wonder whether it is safe to remove.
 The main concern surrounding this question is that black mastic often contains asbestos.
 Asbestos has been proven to cause a life-threatening condition called mesothelioma.
 So before you do anything with black mastic in your home, it is important to identify it and deal with it appropriately.

 What Is Black Mastic?

 Mastic is the general term for a type of glue-like flooring adhesive.
 Many modern mastics are latex, or water-based, and can be softened with water.
-Asphaltic cutback adhesive is an older type of mastic made with asphalt-based cements.
-As a petroleum-based material, cutback is not softened by water.
+Asphaltic cutback adhesive is an older type of mastic made with asphalt-based cement.
+As a petroleum-based material, the cutback is not softened by water.
 Some cutback adhesives contained asbestos.
 It is commonly thought that asbestos was added to these compounds for fire-resistance.
 While this would have a residual effect, the primary purpose of the asbestos was to make the product more durable.
 Asbestos is a highly fibrous material, and these fibers interlock to help strengthen mastic, insulation, and many other household building products.

 What Does Black Mastic Look Like?